A few music notation basics will take the fear out of reading notation for many people.

 Now that you know about the staff and the clef I'll give you an example of the most common notes in music notation with both their American and British names.

-Here is an example of what I mean in music notation...
+An example of what I mean by music notation is...

 The comparative names in the old English notation system (from whole note to 128th note) are:

 quasihemidemisemiquaver, a.k.a. semi-hemi-demi-semi-quaver.